akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/4-deploying.md

 # Part 4: Deploying with Kubernetes

+In this part we will deploy @ref:[Service to Service eventing](2-service-to-service.md) and @ref:[Active-active](3-active-active.md) parts of the guide to Kubernetes in two separate regions.

 ## Setup Kubernetes cluster

 Use instructions from your preferred cloud provider of how to start two Kubernetes clusters in two separate regions.